How was IDA established?

 Our Financial Planning is comprehensive and holistic in nature.
-We have CERTIFIED FINANCIAL PLANNER™ staff who prepare and review plans helping to make sure we cover all aspects of a client’s financial life.
-At IDA we use a cash flow financial planning software which is the most sophisticated planning software allowing us to evaluate the cause and effect relationship of an unlimited number of scenarios.
-In our opinion, the right financial planning process coupled with a discipline investment philosophy will help clients find True Financial Peace of Mind.
+We have a CERTIFIED FINANCIAL PLANNER™ staff who prepares and reviews plans helping to make sure we cover all aspects of a client’s financial life.
+At IDA, we use a cash flow financial planning software which is the most sophisticated planning software allowing us to evaluate the cause and effect relationship of an unlimited number of scenarios.
+In our opinion, the right financial planning process, coupled with a discipline investment philosophy, will help clients find True Financial Peace of Mind.

 What benchmarks does IDA use when determining performance?